anpicci/Stat/README.md

 This file will be given as input to createDatacards.py script to create a set of datacrds, for each region and for the combination

-> python createDatacards -i histosFile.root -d outdir -m mode (hist or template) -c channels (list of regions, or all for including all of them) -u (to unblind)
+> python createDatacards.py -i histosFile.root -d outdir -m mode (hist or template) -c channels (list of regions, or all for including all of them) -u (to unblind)

 To run all limits together in local: